honwhy/common-data-masking/README.md

 # common-data-masking
 *WIP do not use in production*

-Data masking util based on Fastjson ValueFilter and Jackson SimpleBeanPropertyFilter
+Data masking util based on Fastjson ValueFilter and Jackson SimpleBeanPropertyFilter, and use RewritePolicy for masking sensitive message of log4j2

 # usage